catalyst-cooperative/pudl/docs/dev/naming_conventions.rst

 Asset Naming Conventions
 ---------------------------------------------------

-PUDL's data processing is divided into three layers of dagster assets: Raw, Core and Output.
-Asset names should generally follow this naming convention:
+PUDL's data processing is divided into three layers of Dagster assets: Raw, Core and Output.
+Dagster assets are the core unit of computation in PUDL.
+The outputs of assets can be persisted to any type of storage though PUDL outputs are typically tables in a SQLite database, parquet files or pickle files.
+The asset name is used for the table or parquet file name.
+Asset names should generally follow this naming
+convention:

 .. code-block::